 In the European Union, orphan drug designation entitles a party to financial incentives such as reduction of fees or fee waivers and 10 years of market exclusivity is granted following drug or biological product approval.
 This period may be reduced to 6 years if the orphan drug designation criteria are no longer met, including where it is shown that the product is sufficiently profitable not to justify maintenance of market exclusivity.

-We have received orphan drug designation in both the United States and the EU for CRS-207 for the treatment of mesothelioma.
-There can be no assurance that we will receive orphan drug designation for additional indications or for any additional product candidates.
+There can be no assurance that we will receive orphan drug designation for any indications or for any product candidates.

 Expedited Development and Review Programs